muratk3n/thirdwave/en/README.md

 ---

 There was no barbarism after Romans left Britain.
-The so-called Dark Ages are a myth.
+The so-called Dark Ages is a myth.
 What a shock.

 [Link](https://youtu.be/3f21eVcY3pw?t=309)